lmu-osc/Introduction-RStudio-Git-GitHub/analysis_start.md

 Our initial project will be extremely simple -- a very small data file and a script that loads and plots it.
 Later, we'll add code to fit a nonlinear curve to it.
 (Based on the tutorial at http://www.walkingrandomly.com/?p=5254)

-Download this data to your project folder: [Example data](https://raw.githubusercontent.com/RSE-Sheffield/Code_cafe/master/example_data.csv) (right click and use your Web browser's save as functionality.
+Download this data to your project folder: [Example data](https://raw.githubusercontent.com/RSE-Sheffield/Code_cafe/master/example_data.csv) (right click to open in a new window and use your Web browser's save as functionality.
 You may need to manually add the file extension ".csv").

 Create a new R script in RStudio. **File** -> **New File** -> **R script**

-Enter the following commands into your new RScript
+Enter the following commands into your new R script

 ```
 mydata = read.csv("example_data.csv")
 plot(mydata$xdata,mydata$ydata)
 ```

-Save the R Script as `myscript.R`.
+Save the R script as `myscript.R`.
 When you run it, it should load and plot the data.

 Your directory should now contain 4 files: